flub78/multitenant/doc/development.md

 * the Request for validation in app\Http\Requests
 * the views
-* the tests
+* the tests, Model unit test and Feature controller test

-Create a unit test for the model

 ### The migration